 8. Paradise Lost

 Paradise Lost is widely recognized as one of the major innovators in the death doom subgenre, seamlessly integrating gothic metal elements into their sound.
-Their influential music continues to captivate and inspire fans with its dark, emotive power.
+Their influential music continues to captivate and inspire fans with its dark, emotive depth.

 9. Anathema

 Anathema began their journey with a doom metal foundation but gradually transitioned to a more progressive sound.
-Their evolution showcases a blend of emotional depth and intricate musical arrangements, appealing to a broad spectrum of listeners.
+Their evolution showcases a blend of emotional depth and detailed musical arrangements, appealing to a broad spectrum of listeners.

 10. Woods of Ypres